 How to Register

-Once you apply to the program, we will send you an email where you can choose a test date, and then we’ll email you instructions on how to create your account in the system and begin preparing.
+Once you apply to the program, we will send you an email where you can choose a test date, and then we’ll email you instructions on how to create your account and begin preparing.

 Structure of the Test

 Once you have created an account, you will then be able to take the practice test, which familiarizes you with the system and gives you feedback on which sections you should study to perform optimally in your proctored Math Placement test.
-Once you’ve done this initial assessment, you can take the proctored Math Placement test as many times as you need.
+Once you’ve done this initial assessment, you can take the proctored Math Placement test up to 2 times.